Adding edge dynamics to bipartite random-access networks: Main results

 \section{Main results}

 In this section we state the main results of the paper.
-We first consider the queue-based model described in Section~\ref{modeldescription} and we show how the dynamics affects the order of the mean transition time (Theorem~\ref{meantrtime}).
-We then consider a simplified version of the model where the activation rates are fixed and we adapt results from previous works in order to study the mean transition time of networks modelled by complete bipartite graphs (Theorem~\ref{adaptedthmpaper1}), aribitrary bipartite graphs (Theorem~\ref{adaptedthmpaper2}) and dynamic bipartite graphs (Theorem~\ref{adaptedmeantrtime}).
+We first consider the queue-based model described in Section~\ref{modeldescription} and we show how the dynamics affect the order of the mean transition time (Theorem~\ref{meantrtime}).
+We then consider a simplified version of the model where the activation rates are fixed and we adapt results from \cite{BdHNS18} and \cite{BdHNS20} in order to study the mean transition time of networks modeled by complete bipartite graphs (Theorem~\ref{adaptedthmpaper1}), arbitrary bipartite graphs (Theorem~\ref{adaptedthmpaper2}) and dynamic bipartite graphs (Theorem~\ref{adaptedmeantrtime}).